nikodonnell/getvero.github.io/_articles/determine-why-a-triggered-email-was-or-was-not-sent.md

 It is important to note that the conditions of a campaign are always evaluated **just before an email is sent**.

-## Why a campaign was or was not setn
+## Why a campaign was or was not sent

 The *Logs* menu in Vero is a complete, real time history of ever customer that is identified, every action a customer triggers and ever campaign a customer receives.